workfloworchestrator/SuPA/docs/installation.rst

 .. note::

-    SuPA was developed using Python 3.8.
+    SuPA has been tested with Python 3.12.
+    Compatibility with earlier Python versions will brake in the future or is already broken.
-    Compatibility with other Python versions is untested.
+    Compatibility with later Python versions is untested.

     PolyNSI was developed using Java 11 and Maven 3.8.5.
     Compatibility with other Java and Maven versions is untested.